ShadowWhisperer/Remove-MS-Edge/README.md

 - Removing Edge may cause update failure loop.
   Install Edge, install this update, then remove Edge.

-- Un-ininstall WebView2 before running this, then install it again; if needed If Edge is installed - WebView2 installs to 'C:\Program Files (x86)\Microsoft\Edge' If Edge is not installed - WebView2 installs to 'C:\Program Files (x86)\Microsoft\EdgeWebView'
+- Uninstall WebView2 before running this, then install it again; if needed If Edge is installed - WebView2 installs to 'C:\Program Files (x86)\Microsoft\Edge' If Edge is not installed - WebView2 installs to 'C:\Program Files (x86)\Microsoft\EdgeWebView'